Fiat BR.20 Cicogna: Malta

 BR.20s were used in the Malta campaign in 1941, 1942 and 1943.
 On 7 May 1941, 19° Gruppo from 43° Stormo, left Lonate Pozzolo with eight aircraft and arrived in Gerbini, Sicily.
 On 22 May, the BR.20s started to carry out raids against the besieged island almost nightly.
 While British fighter defences were initially weakened, operational effectiveness was regained via the adoption of improved anti-bomber combat techniques, which involved pursuing the bombers but only engaging them directly at critical phases of the flight.

 Consequently, the first BR.20 loss occurred on 8 of June.
 On 9 June, the 31° Gruppo arrived from Aviano, equipped with a total of 18 bombers, but, in less than three months, the units had lost 12 BR.20s.
 In addition to bombing missions, the BR.20s also performed anti-submarine patrols in the theatre.
 During October, the 37° Stormo arrived in Sicily with the 116° Gruppo, based on Fontanarossa airfield, and the 55° Gruppo, in Gerbini.
 But within the first month those units too lost nine aircraft as a result of accidents or to enemy fire.

 The attrition rate of the bombers remained relatively high; as such, BR.20-equipped units continued to be rotated to bases on Sicily to continue the offensive against Malta though 1941 and 1942.
 On 1 May 1942, the 88° Gruppo landed in Castelvetrano with 17 new machines (one crash landed on the Appennini Mountains); the units started operational service on 8 May, dropping 4AR mines.
 Before the end of August, five aircraft were lost and that same month the BR.20s departed Sicily.
-In the 16 months of their Malta campaign, 41 “Cicognas” were shot down or lost through accidents.
+In the 16 months of their Malta campaign, 41 "Cicognas" were shot down or lost through accidents.
 The Fiat bombers returned for a short time in 1943 with attacks on Malta.

 Soviet Union

 Several BR.20s were sent to the Soviet Union in August 1942, to perform long-range reconnaissance and bombing sortie in support of CSIR, Italian Army on Eastern Front.

 On 3 August 1941, two BR-20s arrived in Ukraine and were assigned to 38a Squadriglia osservazione aerea (reconnaissance squadron) of 71° Gruppo.
 Three days later they had their baptism of fire, bombing enemy troops at Werch Mamor, along Don river.
 More BR.20s arrived on 5 September from 43° Stormo.
 Three of them were assigned to 116a Squadriglia.
-They usually flew lone bombing sorties, carrying 36 small-baskets of incendiary bombes to drop on enemy troops in urban areas.
-On 5 October, three Mikoyan Mig-1s and a Yakovlev Yak-1 attacked the BR.20 flown by Capitano Emilio d’Emilei.
+They usually flew lone bombing sorties, carrying 36 small-baskets of incendiary bombs to drop on enemy troops in urban areas.
+On 5 October, three Mikoyan Mig-1s and a Yakovlev Yak-1 attacked the BR.20 flown by Capitano Emilio d'Emilei.
 The Fiat crew claimed two Soviet fighters and the bomber managed to land back to airfield, in Kantemirovka, in Voronezh Oblast, but the pilot was wounded.
 The BR.20s were withdrawn from eastern Front in spring 1943, at first to Odessa and, subsequently, to Italy, on 13 April.